top of page

 Founder of Bob White's Kenpo Karate Studio

-(1949 - 2023) Senior Master Bob White has contributed to the art of Kenpo, in particular, the fighting arts, for over 50 years as a competitor, teacher, and coach.
-Senior Master Bob White won numerous state, national, and international fighting championships.
-Bob White fought on the first International Kenpo Karate Association’s team, defeating the Chuck Norris team for 1st Place at the International Karate Championships.
-He fought on the National All-Star Black Belt Team which went undefeated in 1973 and 1974.
-During this time, he competed with and against some of the great champions of our sport such as the Urquidez Brothers, Brian Strain, Bob Alegria, Tom Kelly, Steve Fisher, Steve LaBounty, Howard Jackson, Darnel Garcia, Bob Mitchell, John Natividad, Ron Marchini, and many more.
+Senior Master White represented the inaugural International Kenpo Karate Association team, emerging victorious against the Chuck Norris team at the International Karate Championships.
+He also served on the National All-Star Black Belt Team, which achieved an undefeated record in 1973 and 1974.
+During his illustrious career, he engaged in battles against renowned champions such as the Urquidez Brothers, Brian Strain, Bob Alegria, Tom Kelly, Steve Fisher, Steve LaBounty, Howard Jackson, Darnel Garcia, Bob Mitchell, John Natividad, Ron Marchini, and many others.

-In 1968, Senior Master Bob White began teaching Kenpo at the Ed Parker School in Garden Grove, California.
-In 1972, he opened his own school and he has consistently turned out some of the world's finest Kenpo fighters.
-During the 1990s, his students accounted for at least one of the Black Belt Grand Champions at the International Karate Championships.
-Bob’s school has won more than 1500 trophies at the International Karate Championships.
+In 1968, Senior Master White commenced his Kenpo teaching journey at the Ed Parker School in Garden Grove, California.
+In 1972, he established his own academy and has consistently nurtured some of the world’s most accomplished Kenpo practitioners.
+During the 1990s, his students collectively achieved at least one Black Belt Grand Champion title at each of the International Karate Championships.
+Mr. White’s school has amassed over 1500 trophies at the International Karate Championships.

-In the mid-1980s Senior Master Bob White advised and acted in Columbia Pictures’ movie, The Karate Kid, and was also hired by the then Los Angeles Rams to teach Kenpo to players.
-He continues to work with many professional athletes.
+In the mid-1980s, Senior Master White provided guidance and acted in Columbia Pictures’ film, The Karate Kid.
+Subsequently, he was engaged by the then Los Angeles Rams to impart Kenpo knowledge to their players.
+He continues to collaborate with numerous professional athletes.

 - - -